Gelf returns to The Gallery at Le Poisson Rouge with a night of books about boxing, sports business, and small-town football.

 The internet is a behemoth of billions of pages of information.
-The only way we (and Google) can hope to make sense of it is to rely on creator-provided information such as tags and keywords, which tell readers and bots what the pages are all about.
+The only way we (and Google) can hope to make sense of it is to rely on creator-provided information like tags and keywords, which tell readers and bots what the pages are all about.
 A recent scan through the tags on Hulu's Biggest Loser show, though, indicates that we may not be quite as far along in the refinement of the process as we thought.

 Gelf catches up with Media Circus alum and ASSME president Aaron Gell to explain the latest shakeup at Gawker.